There will be a time when you like to troubleshoot more about ODBC PowerPack Errors. Basically there are two ways you can log ODBC requests.

 - Search Gateway in Start menu and open ZappySys Data Gateway

-- Go to General Tab and Configure Logging (Do not set Logging=Info unless you need.
+- Go to the General Tab and change Log level (e.g. Debug).
+Do not set Logging=Info unless you need.
 It generates maximum log)

 Enable Data Source Level Logging